-Copenhagen’s cathedral (Vor Frue Domkirke) is famous for it Thorvaldsen sculptures of Christ and the apostles, free organ concerts and a small museum.
+Copenhagen’s cathedral (Vor Frue Domkirke) is famous for its Thorvaldsen sculptures of Christ and the apostles, free organ concerts, and a small museum.

 The neoclassical architecture of the Copenhagen Cathedral, or Church of Our Lady, is not as interesting as the Gothic churches in the vicinity but the Thorvaldsen masterpieces make this cathedral absolutely worth visiting.
 In addition to music during services, visitors may also enjoy free half-hour organ concerts on most Saturdays at noon.
 The church also has free wifi, toilets, and a small free museum on the upper level and crypt.

 The Vor Frue Kirke (Church of Our Lady) only became the Copenhagen Cathedral (Københavns Domkirke) in 1924.
 Both names are in use.
 As the church is Lutheran, no statue of Mary is actually in the church but the name used since the 12th century stuck.

 The current neoclassical church was erected between 1811 and 1829, following the destruction of the Gothic church, and much of central Copenhagen, by the bombardment of the Danish capital by the British Navy in 1807.
 C.F.
 Hansen, the Danish star architect of the time, designed the seventh church for this site in the classical style in vogue during the period but in contrast to the other Gothic churches in central Copenhagen.

 The Vor Frue Kirke is often described as a monument to classical architecture.
 The well-proportioned external measurements of 83 by 33 m were partly dictated by moneysaving measures requiring reusing some of the wall and tower base that survived the bombardment and fires of 1807.